stolostron/rhacm-docs/manage_applications/managing_subscriptions.md

   In this example subscription, the annotation `apps.open-cluster-management.io/github-path` indicates that the subscription subscribes to all Helm charts and Kubernetes resources within the `sample_app_1/dir1` directory of the GitHub repository that is specified in the channel.
 The subscription subscribes to `master` branch by default.
 In this example subscription, the annotation `apps.open-cluster-management.io/github-branch: branch1` is specified to subscribe to `branch1` branch of the repository.

-#### .kubernetesignore file
+#### Adding a `.kubernetesignore` file

 You can include a `.kubernetesignore` file within your GitHub repository root directory, or within the `apps.open-cluster-management.io/github-path` directory that is specified in subscription's annotations.

-You can use this `.kubernetesignore` file to specify patterns of files or subdirectories, or both, to ignore when the subscription deploys Kubernetes resources or helm charts from the repository.
+You can use this `.kubernetesignore` file to specify patterns of files or subdirectories, or both, to ignore when the subscription deploys Kubernetes resources or Helm charts from the repository.

 You can also use the `.kubernetesignore` file for fine-grain filtering to selectively apply Kubernetes resources.
 The pattern format of the `.kubernetesignore` file is the same as a `.gitignore` file.

 If the `apps.open-cluster-management.io/github-path` annotation is not defined, the subscription looks for a `.kubernetesignore` file in the repository root directory.
 If the `apps.open-cluster-management.io/github-path` field is defined, the subscription looks for the `.kubernetesignore` file in the `apps.open-cluster-management.io/github-path` directory.
 Subscriptions do not search in any other directory for a `.kubernetesignore` file.

-#### Kustomize
+#### Applying Kustomize

 If there is `kustomization.yaml` or `kustomization.yml` file in a subscribed GitHub folder, kustomize is applied.